 Your credit score is your creditworthiness shown as a figure on your credit report.
 It gives lenders an indication of how responsible a borrower you are, and how risky it’d be to lend you money (based on your past financial behaviour).

 You can find out your credit score by contacting the three main credit reference agencies in the UK: Experian, Equifax and TransUnion.
-You can also check your full report for free using the CredAbility tool.
+You can also check your full report for free using our member-only platform, CredAbility.

 When you apply for a loan or credit card, the lender will use their own criteria to assess the applications.
 They’ll usually take a number of factors into consideration, such as your income and existing debt, for example.